mukhtar-github/How-To-Code-in-Node.js/7-How-To-Test-a-Node.js-Module-with-Mocha-and-Assert/How-To-Test-a-Node.js-Module-with-Mocha-and-Assert.md

 With *require()*, we load the *TODOs* module into a *Todos* variable.
 Recall that our module returns the *Todos* class by default.

-Now, let’s instantiate an object for that class.
+Now, let’s instantiate an *object* for that class.
 In the *REPL*, add this line of code:

 ```javascript
 > const todos = new Todos();
 ```

-We can use the *todos* object to verify our implementation works.
+We can use the *todos object* to verify our implementation works.
 Let’s add our first *TODO* item:

 ```javascript
 > todos.add("run code");
 ```

 So far we have not seen any output in our terminal.
-Let’s verify that we’ve stored our "run code" TODO item by getting a list of all our TODOs:
+Let’s verify that we’ve stored our *"run code" TODO* item by getting a *list of all our TODOs*:

 ```javascript
 > todos.list();